tatey/conformist/README.md

 #### Header Row

 `#conform` takes an option to skip the first row of input.
-Given a typical CSV document, the first row is the header row and irrelelvant for enumeration.
+Given a typical CSV document, the first row is the header row and irrelevant for enumeration.

 ``` ruby
 schema.conform CSV.open('~/file_with_headers.csv'), :skip_first => true